+Colophon:

-Colophon: This English translation from the Tibetan was prepared by Venerable Damchö Diana Finnegan (Lhundup Damchö), after reading the text with Venerable Geshe Lhundub Sopa and then comparing the Tibetan with the Sanskrit.
+This English translation from the Tibetan was prepared by Venerable Damchö Diana Finnegan (Lhundup Damchö), after reading the text with Venerable Geshe Lhundub Sopa and then comparing the Tibetan with the Sanskrit.
 In addition to the invaluable assistance from Geshe Sopa, this translation was checked against the Tibetan with occasional reference to the Chinese translations by Shenghai (Roy) Li, whose copious suggestions vastly improved this translation.
-Proofreading and copy-editing was offered in the final stage by Venerable Gyalten Mindrol.
+Painstaking proofreading and copy-editing was offered in the final stage by Venerable Gyalten Mindrol and Sara Blumenthal, FPMT Education Department.
 Many others generously contributed to this text, but all faults are the translator's.
 The translation was completed on January 25, 2006, in the home of Lama Zopa Rinpoche in Aptos, California.
-This edition was finalized, with typographical errors corrected, on August 31, 2006, in Visakhapatnam, India.
+This edition was finalized, with typographical errors corrected, on August 31st, 2006, in Visakhapatnam, India.